fetiu/cyrup/README.md

 ## Storage Class `@`

-Type and Class are data, with a notion of "Storage Class" denoted by `@`
+Type and Class are data, with a notion of "Storage Class" denoted by `@`.

+Here are the example of type & class definitions.

 ```rust
 int@type:i32